datopian/obsidian-flowershow/README.md

 ## Getting Started

-### Initial Setup

-1. First, you will need a GitHub account.
-If you don't have one yet, create one [here](https://github.com/signup).
+### Create your site

-2. Go to our [GitHub template](https://github.com/datopian/flowershow) and click on the green "Use this template" button.
-Then, select "Create a new repository" option from the dropdown.
+1. Go to our [GitHub template repository](https://github.com/flowershow/flowershow-cloud-template/tree/main) and click "Use this template" button to create a new repository (can be private if you want).
+It will be used to synchronize between obsidian and Flowershow (plus it provides a handy backup!).

-3. Give your repository a name and choose whether you want to keep it private or public.

-4. Once the repository is created, click on the "Create New Site" button in your dashboard and choose the newly created GitHub repository to use as a base for your site.
+2. Click [here](https://datahub.io/new) and create a new site from that repository.

-5. Wait for your repository to finish syncing with the content.
-Once done, you can click on the "Visit" button to see your created site.
+3. When the site finishes syncing, click the "Visit" button to open it.

-6. Now you need to create a personal access token on GitHub, so that the plugin can sync your notes with the repository.
-Go to [this page](https://github.com/settings/tokens/new?scopes=repo) while logged in to GitHub.
-The correct settings should already be applied.
-If you don't want to generate this every few months, choose the "No expiration" option.
-Click the "Generate token" button, and copy the token you are presented with on the next page.

-### Publishing Your Notes
+### Publish Obsidian vault

-1. Install and enable the Obsidian Flowershow plugin in your vault.
+4. If you haven't already, install and enable the Flowershow plugin in your Obsidian vault.

-2. Open the plugin settings and provide:
-   - Your GitHub username
-   - The name of the GitHub repository you created earlier
+5. In the plugin settings, enter your GitHub username, name of the repository you've created earlier and a GitHub Personal Access Token.
-   - The personal access token you generated

-3. Close the settings and click on the Flowershow icon in the ribbon.

-4. Click on "Sync all" to fully synchronize your site's content with your vault.
+6. Click the Flowershow icon in Obsidian ribbon and use available options to synchronize your vault's content with your site.

-Done!
-Your notes are ready to be shared with the world! 💐
+**Done!
+Your notes are now ready to be shared with the world! 💐**

-You can now start adding links as you usually would in Obsidian, with double square brackets like this: [[Some Other Note]].
-You can also link to a specific header by using the syntax [[Some Other Note#A Header]].

 ### Publication Status Panel